 - 12.1 The Policy will be subject to consultation and approval via the agreed Policy Approval Process. - 12.2 Approved policies will be published as part of the suite of staff policies.
-Briefing sessions will be available for Managers and Trade Union representatives.
-HR Advisors will continue to provide support to Managers and staff.
+Briefing sessions will be available for Managers and recognised Trade Union representatives.
+People Services Advisors will continue to provide support to Managers and staff.